Insight • Design craft

 2. Enhanced layer: 3D interaction that loads after the page is usable

-3. Full experience: additional features (physics, lighting, animation) for capable devices
+3. Full experience: extra features such as physics, lighting and animation for capable devices

 Depth as a design language

-Instead of adding 3D to isolated elements, consider depth as part of your design language:
+Instead of bolting 3D onto isolated elements, treat depth as part of the design system.

-• Elevation and shadow can create a consistent sense of spatial hierarchy across the site
+• Elevation and shadow create a consistent sense of hierarchy across the site

-• Parallax layers can add subtle depth to hero sections and transitions
+• Parallax layers add subtle depth to hero sections and transitions

-• Perspective shifts on hover or scroll can make flat content feel spatial without full 3D
+• Perspective shifts on hover or scroll make flat content feel spatial without full 3D

-• Floating elements (cards, images, typography) can create visual interest without heavy 3D rendering
+• Floating elements such as cards, images and typography create visual interest without heavy rendering

 3D elements need lighting to look convincing.
-On the web, this means:
+On the web, that usually means a few disciplined choices.

 Typography in 3D space